influxdata/helm-charts/charts/influxdb/README.md

     influxdata/influxdb
 ```

-The above command enables persistence and changes the size of the requested data volume to 200GB.
+This command enables persistence and changes the size of the requested data volume to 200GB.

-Alternatively, a YAML file that specifies the values for the parameters can be provided while installing the chart.
-For example,
+Alternatively, provide a YAML file that specifies the parameter values while installing the chart.
+For example, use the following command:

 ```bash
 helm upgrade --install my-release -f values.yaml influxdata/influxdb
 ```

-> **Tip**: You can use the default [values.yaml](values.yaml)
+> **Tip**: Use the default [values.yaml](values.yaml).

 ### Enterprise

-[InfluxDB Enterprise](https://www.influxdata.com/products/influxdb-enterprise/) is a hardened version of the open source core InfluxDB that includes additional closed source features designed for production workloads, featuring high availability and horizontal scaling.
-InfluxDB Enterprise features require a InfluxDB Enterprise license.
+[InfluxDB Enterprise](https://www.influxdata.com/products/influxdb-enterprise/) includes features designed for production workloads, including high availability and horizontal scaling.
+InfluxDB Enterprise requires an InfluxDB Enterprise license.

-#### Configuration
+#### Configure the InfluxDB Enterprise chart

 To enable InfluxDB Enterprise, set the following keys and values in a values file provided to Helm.

 | Key | Description | Recommended value |